nithish86-bit/car-sales-prediction-linear-regression/README.md

 - MSE (Mean Squared Error)
 - RMSE (Root Mean Squared Error)

+The model was evaluated on both training and testing datasets.

 ### 8. Decile Analysis

 Decile analysis was performed by ranking predicted sales into ten groups and comparing average actual sales with predicted sales.